sws2apps/.github/profile/README.md

 # TONGASOA | HELLO 👋

-We develop easy-to-use applications and tools for Jehovah’s Witnesses, whether they are appointed brothers, publishers or midweek meeting students.
+We develop easy-to-use applications and tools for Jehovah’s Witnesses worldwide, whether they are appointed brothers, publishers or midweek meeting students.
+Our goal is to help our dear friends make their assignments and responsibilities easier, faster and better, while focusing on things that matter the most.

 ## Application